harveyjones_600x400.png

 What made you decide to visit?

 Towards the end of 2008, the boat was being rocked.
-I was in a place that I thought I was going to be for the rest of my adult life, but all of a sudden, it was broadsided!
+I was in a place that I thought I was going to be for the rest of my adult life, but suddenly, it was broadsided!
 I was questioning everything – why were things that were supposed to be so solid being moved?
 What was I going to do in the future?
 All of these questions – and more – led me to spend time in prayer, asking for answers and direction.
 It was during this time that I felt compelled to visit the project in Uganda – I felt that I had nothing to offer, but just had to get there.

 What were your first impressions?